ibexa/documentation-user/docs/getting_started/dashboard/work_with_dashboard.md

 You can also work with the block, for example, duplicate it, change its position, or delete it.

-Hover over the block and the toolbar appears.
+When you hover over the block, the drop zone toolbar appears.
 Click the three dots icon to see more options.

 The following actions are available: